2003 Canberra bushfires: Events of 18 January

 Canberra's suburban hills engulfed in flames during the bushfires.

 ACTFB firefighters hosing down the roof of the Emergency Services Bureau.

 The morning of Saturday 18 January 2003 was hot, windy and dry.
 Temperatures as high as 40 C and winds exceeding 80 km/h, plus a very low relative humidity, were the main weather features of the day.
 Two fires continued to burn out of control in the Namadgi National Park, with the entire park, along with the Tidbinbilla Nature Reserve, being closed due to the threat.
 A second fire, in the Brindabella Ranges, was threatening to break containment lines.

 By 9 am on the morning of Saturday 18 January, burned leaves appeared on lawns in houses in the Weston Creek, Kambah, and Tuggeranong suburbs bordering the western extremity of Canberra.
 By 10 am, news helicopters were overflying Duffy and reporting news of the fires interstate and internationally.

 Throughout the day, the fires burned closer to the fringes of Canberra's suburbs, and there was no sign of authorities gaining control of the situation.
 At around 2 pm, police evacuated the township of Tharwa to the south of Canberra.

 By mid-afternoon, it had become apparent that the fires posed an immediate threat to the settlements near Canberra, such as Uriarra and Stromlo, as well as to the houses on the city's urban-bushland interface.
 A state of emergency was declared at 2.45 pm by the ACT's Chief Minister, Jon Stanhope.

 The fires reached the urban area at 3 pm.
 The first emergency warning advisories were broadcast shortly after, on radio and television, with the advisories updated throughout the day.
-These advisories, accompanied by the Emergency Warning Signal stated that a significant "deterioration" of the fire situation in the ACT had occurred and placed several suburbs on alert to evacuate.
+These advisories, accompanied by the Standard Emergency Warning Signal stated that a significant "deterioration" of the fire situation in the ACT had occurred and placed several suburbs on alert to evacuate.
 As the day continued, these advisories advised the evacuation of several suburbs (also enforced by Police on the ground) and placed most suburbs of Canberra on some level of alert.
 By now, the fire had reached the fringes of many suburbs, was surrounding Tharwa, and threatened the historic Lanyon Homestead, which was hosting a wedding and protected by only a single fire truck.